RetamalVictor/CBIM-Medical-Image-Segmentation/README.md

 The Training pipeline is located at ``` AImed/pipeline.ipynb``` The pipeline file contains the losses/metrics and the script for the experiments.
 The Modified Simpson is located at ```AImed/lvef_estimation.ipynb```

-This paper was worked in a fork from:
 ----------------------------------------------------------------------------------------------------
 ## CBIM-Medical-Image-Segmentation